Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 Pregnancy is a remarkable journey filled with excitement and anticipation.
 However, it also brings various physical changes and challenges that can cause discomfort and pain, particularly in the pelvic area, hips, and lower abdomen.

-One common issue many pregnant women face is navigating groin pain during pregnancy, often accompanied by adductor tendinitis, pelvic pain, or even pelvic girdle pain.
+One common issue many pregnant women face is navigating groin pain during pregnancy, often accompanied by adductor tendinitis, groin injury, or even pelvic girdle pain.
+These issues may involve the adductor muscle group, which plays a crucial role in stabilising the pelvis and supporting movement.

-In this blog, we'll explore the causes, pregnancy symptoms, and effective treatments for these conditions, including how Elite HP's specialised approach can provide relief and support for a healthy pregnancy.
+In this blog, we'll explore the causes, pregnancy symptoms, and effective treatment options for these conditions, including how Elite HP's specialised approach can provide relief and support for a healthy pregnancy.

 Understanding Groin Pain and Adductor Pain During Pregnancy